Rifle Canyon Climbing 2019-present

 Type:

-Partner(s): Doug Hutchinson, Jason T, Cam Faryadi, Taylor Williams
+Partner(s): Doug Hutchinson, Jason T, Cam Faryadi, Taylor Williams, Nate Beckwith

 Rifle is home to some of the best hard sport limestone cragging in North America.

 The first time I climbed in Rifle was in July 2019, shortly after I had moved to Boulder.
 A friend and I were on a tour of some of the climbing areas of the state, and we stopped for an afternoon to crag at Rifle on the drive back to Boulder from the Black Canyon of the Gunnison.
-This was my introduction to limestone sport climbing, something Washington (where I lived before I moved) did not have.
-I've since made a couple of more trips to Rifle and hope to make many more.
-This place makes sport climbing grow on me.
+This was my introduction to limestone sport climbing, something Washington (where I lived before I moved) did not have a ton of.
+I've since made a couple of few trips to Rifle and hope to make many more.
+This place is strength-building, fun, humbling, and idyllic.

 On this page, I give photos from climbing at Rifle, organized by date.
 At the bottom of the page, I keep a list of the climbs I've done at Rifle.